Ifedayo

+There are several other small towns and villages in the local government area, most of which lie west of Oke-Ila Orangun.
+The Igbomina are known for their industriousness, strong communal ties, and historical connection to Ile-Ife, the cradle of the Yoruba civilization.
+Linguistically, they speak a distinctive dialect of Yoruba characterized by unique tonal patterns and proverbs.
+Historically, the Igbomina were among the frontier Yoruba groups that played vital roles in trade and cultural exchange between the Ife, Oyo, Ekiti, and Ijebu subgroups.

+Ifedayo, created from the former Oke-Ila District under Oyo State (before Osun State’s creation), has its administrative headquarters in Oke-Ila Orangun.
+The local government area is not only the seat of traditional authority but also home to thriving agriculture, education initiatives, and growing tourism potential centered around the cultural heritage of the Igbomina people.

 Traditional Institution

-Notable paramount rulers in ifedayo Local Government include; The Orangun of Oke-Ila, HRH Oba Adedokun Omoniyi Abolarin; The Asaooni of Ora-Igbomina, Oba Tinuoye Atolagbe and the Akesin of Ora-Igbomina, Oba Samuel Oladoye Idowu.
+Notable paramount rulers in Ifedayo Local Government include; The Asa-Ooni of Ora Igbomina, HRM Oba Adekanmi Abikoye; The Orangun of Oke-Ila, HRM Oba Adedokun Omoniyi Abolarin; and The Akesin of Ora-Igbomina, Oba Samuel Oladoye Idowu.

 Tourism

 Ayinkunugba Waterfalls

 Ayinkunugba Waterfalls is located in Oke-Ila Orangun Ifedayo local government.
 The waterfalls is over 80m high and it is the opposite of Olumirin Waterfall where you climb to appreciate it, but in Ayinkunugba, people will descend to discover the wonderful work of nature that is in the beautiful landscape of mountains, caves and trees.

 Ayinkunugba Waterfalls was discovered by a hunter who shot a strange animal called Kunugba.
 The shot animal rolled down and the hunter searched but could not find it, instead, discovered waterfalls and named it: Ayinkunugba (Where an animal Nugba, rolled and died).